Volumes

 Kubernetes supports several types of volumes.

-awsElasticBlockStore (removed)
+awsElasticBlockStore (deprecated)

 The AWSElasticBlockStore in-tree storage driver was deprecated in the Kubernetes v1.19 release and then removed entirely in the v1.27 release.